 The second issue involves trust and must address what happens to the relationship between customer and vendor if trust is essential in a good working relationship but there is no one to trust.
 Will new kinds of trust emerge as technology dictates new kinds of working relationships with limited or no interpersonal interaction?
 These questions and more must be examined in future research.

 A possible way to investigate these two aspect would be through studies of narratives associated with the change in vendor/customer relations.
 Through interviews with the involved parties, focused on their experience and their stories of cloud computing, it would be possible to identify deeper patterns in the change in thrust and social relations.

-- Six, F., & Skinner, D. (2010).
-Managing trust and trouble in interpersonal work relationships: Evidence from two dutch organizations.
+- Six, F., and Skinner, D. (2010) Managing trust and trouble in interpersonal work relationships: Evidence from two dutch organizations.
 International Journal of Human Resource Management.
 Vol. 21.
 Issue 1.
-Pp. 109-124.
+Pp. 10-124.

 - Steve, M. (2008) Danger in the clouds.
 Network Security.
 Vol. 8.
 Issue 12.
 Pp. 9-11. doi: 10.1016/S1353-4858(08)70140-5.